TacoTackler/perfdoc/README.md

 To force-enable the layer for all Vulkan applications:

 ```
-setprop debug.vulkan.layers VK_LAYER_ARM_mali_perf_doc:
+setprop debug.vulkan.layers VK_LAYER_IMG_powervr_perf_doc:
 ```

-Here is an example for how to enable PerfDoc for any Vulkan application:
+Here is an example for how to enable PowerVR PerfDoc for any Vulkan application:
 ```
 # For ARMv7-A
-adb push build-android-armeabi-v7a/layer/libVkLayer_mali_perf_doc.so /data/local/debug/vulkan/
+adb push build-android-armeabi-v7a/layer/libVkLayer_powervr_perf_doc.so /data/local/debug/vulkan/
 # For AArch64
-adb push build-android-arm64-v8a/layer/libVkLayer_mali_perf_doc.so /data/local/debug/vulkan/
+adb push build-android-arm64-v8a/layer/libVkLayer_powervr_perf_doc.so /data/local/debug/vulkan/

 adb shell

-setprop debug.mali.perfdoc.log logcat
+setprop debug.powervr.perfdoc.log logcat
-setprop debug.vulkan.layers VK_LAYER_ARM_mali_perf_doc:
+setprop debug.vulkan.layers VK_LAYER_IMG_powervr_perf_doc:

 exit
-adb logcat -c && adb logcat -s MaliPerfDoc
+adb logcat -c && adb logcat -s PowerVRPerfDoc
 ```

 #### Enabling logcat/file logging

-It is sometimes desirable to use PerfDoc from outside an application, e.g. when debugging random APKs which do not have PerfDoc integrated.
+It is sometimes desirable to use PowerVR PerfDoc from outside an application, e.g. when debugging random APKs which do not have PowerVR PerfDoc integrated.

 There are two ways to enable external logging on Android.
 Both of the methods described below can also be used when the layer is embedded in the APK (but not enabled by the app),